The Trade Desk is Worth $62 Per Share. Here's Why. - 7investing 7investing

 I have a lot of thoughts about a lot of those segments.

-The first is the “walled gardens”, which many believe will crumble down due to their lack of price transparency and regulators hating Big Tech companies hoarding personal information.
+Many believe the “walled gardens” will crumble down, due to their lack of price transparency and regulators hating Big Tech companies hoarding personal information.

-The Trade Desk’s job is to use data to give advertisers and edge and an attractive ROI on their total ad spend.
-They train their AI with as much data as possible, to optimize the outcome requested by their customers.
-Customers tend to stick around and spend more over time.
+The Trade Desk’s job is to use data to give advertisers and edge and an attractive return on their total ad spend.
+They train their AI with as much data as possible, to optimize whatever outcome is requested by their customers (page views, clicks, conversions, etc).
+Customers get used to the platform and tend to stick around and spend more over time.

 I estimate The Trade Desk will place $97 billion of gross ad spend by 2038 and capture $19 billion in revenue from that (a 20% take rate).

 Elsewhere, I see Search maintaining its 20% market share of total ad spend even in the ChatGPT-world.
-Direct reservations will become inefficient and unnecessary by the end of the decade.
+And direct reservations will become inefficient and unnecessary by the end of the decade.

-So the result of this top-down ad industry modeling results in $2.4 billion of Trade Desk revenue in 2024, which rises all the way to $19.5 billion in 2038.
+This top-down ad industry forecast results in $2.4 billion of Trade Desk revenue in 2024, which will increase to $19.5 billion in 2038.

 Costs of Goods Sold

-The Trade Desk’s costs of goods sold are primarily the computing required for the massive amount of data they’re processing.
-This is something that can moderately scale over time.
+The Trade Desk’s costs of goods sold are primarily the computing infrastructure and support required for the massive amount of impressions they’re serving and data they’re processing.
+This is something that can moderately scale over time, where revenues outpace the necessary costs.

-Gross margin was 81% last year.
-I expect that will gradually improve to 85% over the next 15 years.
+Gross margin was 81% last year and I expect that will gradually improve to 85% over the next 15 years.

 Operating Expenses

-So after scouring through the 10K and the proxy, I determined that employee headcount would actually be one of the key inputs of the DCF model.
-The vast majority of TTD’s operating expenses are people-related costs.
-Not only stock-based comp, but also sales expenses/commissions, facilities (especially internationally), marketing budgets, and administrative support/overhead.
+After scouring through the annual report and the proxy, I determined that employee headcount would actually be one of the key inputs of the DCF model.
+The vast majority of The Trade Desk’s operating expenses are people-related costs — such as stock-based comp, sales expenses/commissions, international facilities, marketing budgets, and administrative support/overhead.

 Regarding how the operating expenses are categorized:

-• TTD has historically kept R&D constant at 20% of total revenue.
-I believe that’s a managerial target, so I’ve kept it constant throughout the forecast.
+• The Trade Desk has historically kept R&D constant at 20% of total revenue.
+I believe that’s a specific managerial target, so I’ve kept it constant throughout the forecast.

 • Sales, General, and Administrative includes stock-based comp, facilities costs, and marketing budgets.
-I took the increase in each of these during 2023 and divided it by the new employees hired, to give an estimate of the total OpEx burden per new employee.
+I took the increase in each of these during 2023 and divided it by the new employees hired, to estimate the Opex burden per new employee.

-A huge portion of TTD’s operating expenses are the Stock-Based Compensation expense that is tied to CEO Jeff Green’s incentive plan.
+A huge portion of The Trade Desk’s operating expenses are the Stock-Based Compensation expense that is tied to CEO Jeff Green’s incentive plan.

-The punchline is that Green gets a boatload of stock-based comp, but only if TTD’s stock hits certain price thresholds.
-But due to GAAP accounting requirements, it estimates a certain portion of those in each upcoming year, even if the stock doesn’t hit the threshold and the new shares don’t get issued.
-When that happens, TTD reduces its SBC expense for the year.
+Green gets a boatload of stock-based comp, but only if his company’s stock hits certain price thresholds.
+Due to GAAP accounting requirements, The Trade Desk must estimate a certain portion of those in each upcoming fiscal year, even if the stock doesn’t hit the threshold and the new shares don’t get issued.
+If they don’t trigger, the company reduces its actual stock-based compensation expense for the year.

-Accounting for this into the DCF is more art than science.
-But the important punchline is that SBC will be lumpy on an annual basis.
-It spiked in 2021/2022 because TTD’s price hit $90 and that first traunche got executed.
-But then actually decreased y/y in 2023 because it didn’t hit $115.
+Accounting for this into a DCF model is more art than science.
+But the important punchline is that stock-based compensation will be lumpy on an annual basis.
+It spiked in 2021/2022 when Green’s first traunche got executed.
+But then it actually decreased year-over-year in 2023 because it didn’t hit the next target.

 Non-Cash Adjustments and Other Assumptions